 Your dashboards, models, and agents all sit on top of your data.
 When the layer underneath is wrong, every answer inherits the error.

 Your CRM was built to run deals, not remember them.
 AI turned those structural gaps into the thing holding everything back.
-The same kinds of gaps show up in every CRM:
+The same kinds of gaps show up in every CRM.

-None of this is a discipline problem your team can fix by logging more carefully, or by kicking off another CRM cleanup project next quarter.
+None of this is a discipline problem your team can fix by logging more carefully, or by kicking off another CRM cleanup next quarter.
 It is structural.

 Getting to good data usually starts with a quarter of data engineering, before anyone sees a single clean record.

-Connect, don’t build.
 Native connectors for the major GTM systems, plus webhook ingestion for the long tail that has none.
 A few OAuth clicks, no pipelines to maintain.

-Crawled, not just synced.
 Upside’s forensic reconstruction then indexes your systems the way a search engine crawls the web: every email, meeting, call, and record into one shared schema.

 Salesforce